Dalmore House and Estate: Dalmore House

-Dalmore House became uninhabitable in the early 1960s, recognised as such after John Montgomerie moved into the property with his new and much younger wife, his ex-his secretary.
+Dalmore House became uninhabitable in the early 1960s, recognised as such after John Montgomerie moved into the property with his new and much younger wife, his ex-secretary.
 The house was found to be riddled with dry rot and was condemned; John and his wife moved out and went to live in Sandfield Road, Ayr.
 John Montgomerie died in Ayr in 1974; as recorded on the family memorial in Stair cemetery.

 After the fire in April 1969 (Tucker states 1958) the stone walls of the house, the abandoned and ruinous entrance lodge and the still occupied stable cottages remain.
 The property is still owned by the Montgomerie family who are now based in Coylton.

 On Blaeu's 1654 map the site is named 'Dalmoir'.
 The name Dalmore may come from the Gaelic 'dail mòr', meaning 'big field'.

 Local industries

 Graphite

-A plumbago, graphite or 'black-lead' quarry was noted from 1791, located at Laigh Dalmore and worked between 1808–1815, milling being carried out at Dalmore Mill.
+A plumbago, graphite or 'black-lead' quarry was noted from 1791, located at Laigh Dalmore and worked between 1808 and 1815, milling being carried out at Dalmore Mill.
 Between 1815 and 1830 William Heron erected a mill to pulverise the graphite but he did not proceed on a commercial scale.
 Nothing was left to e seen of the deposit by 1935.
 The mill was then extended and used for carding wool.
 By 1841, however, it was used only for the dressing of whetstone.